fathimajaffrin/google-play-store-analysis/README.md

-# Google Play Store App Analysis
+# 📊 Google Play Store App Analysis

 ## 📌 Project Overview

-This project performs an exploratory data analysis (EDA) of Google Play Store applications using Python.

-The analysis focuses on app ratings, reviews, installs, pricing, categories, app size, and update history to identify patterns and relationships that can help understand app performance.
+This project analyzes Google Play Store application data to identify patterns and insights related to app ratings, reviews, installs, pricing, categories, and other application attributes.

+The dataset contains information on 10,000+ applications and was analyzed using Python and Pandas.

+## 🎯 Objectives

+- Understand the distribution of apps across different categories
+- Analyze app ratings and review counts
+- Identify patterns in app installations
+- Examine free vs. paid applications
+- Analyze app pricing and size
+- Explore relationships between reviews, ratings, and installs
+- Identify trends and patterns within the Google Play Store dataset

 ## 🛠️ Tools & Technologies